Sliced Multi-Marginal Optimal Transport: Experiments

-\paragraph{Number of Samples ($N$).} We study the impact of the number of samples on the computational time to compute the sliced multi-marginal distance in \eq{sliced_mw}.
-In particular, we compute $\c{SMW}$ between $P=3, 10, 20$ measures in $\mathbb{R}^{10}$, $\mu_p\sim \c{N}(\v{m}_p,\sigma^2 \m{I})$, where $p=1,\ldots, P$.
-Figure \ref{fig:compl_samples} shows the $O(N\log N)$ scaling of $\c{SMW}$.
-It enabled scaling to computing the multi-marginal distance between multiple measures ($20$) with over $10^7$ samples (while previous approaches were constrained to $P<5$ and $N< 10^3$).
+\textbf{Number of Samples ($N$).} We study the impact of the number of samples on the computational time to compute the sliced multi-marginal distance in \eqref{eq:smmwass}.
+In particular, we compute $\c{SMW}$ between $P=3, 10, 20$ measures in $\mathbb{R}^{10}$, $\mu_p\sim \c{N}(\v{m}_p,\eta^2 \m{I})$, where $p=1,\ldots, P$ for a fixed number of projections $K=10$.
+Figure \ref{fig:compl_samples} shows the $\c{O}(N\log N)$ scaling of $\c{SMW}$.
+This enables computation of multi-marginal distances with over $10^7$ samples and a large number of measures.

-\paragraph{Number of Measures ($P$).} We now verify scalings with respect to the number of measures $P$.
-Figure \ref{fig:compl_mes} shows the time required to compute $\c{SMW}$ against the number of measures (for $N=500, 5000, 50000$).
-We empirically observe the expected linear scaling of $\c{SMW}$.
+\textbf{Number of Measures ($P$).} We now examine scaling with respect to the number of measures $P$.
+Figure \ref{fig:compl_mes} shows the time required to compute $\c{SMW}$ against $N=500, 5000, 50000$ measures.
+We observe the expected linear scaling of $\c{SMW}$.

-\paragraph{Number of Projections ($K$).} We now discuss the impact of the number of projections on the estimation of $\c{SMW}$ for various numbers of dimensions ($d=2,5, 20$).
+\textbf{Number of Projections ($K$).} Finally, we consider the impact of the number of projections on the estimation of $\c{SMW}$ for dimensions $d=2,5, 20$.
 We set $N=250$, and $P=5$.
-As Monte-Carlo estimation is performed to estimate $\c{SMW}$.
-Figure \ref{fig:accvar} shows the expected variance shrinkage as the number of projection grows, while the estimated mean converges to $\c{SMW}$ (with rate $O(\frac{1}{\sqrt{K}})$ with constants depending on the dimension).
+Monte Carlo estimation is used to estimate $\c{SMW}$.
+Figure \ref{fig:accvar} shows the expected variance shrinkage as the number of projection grows, while the estimated mean converges to $\c{SMW}$ with rate $\c{O}(\frac{1}{\sqrt{K}})$ and constant factors depending on dimension.